smartrent/elixir-styler/docs/pipes.md

 ## Pipe Start

-Styler will ensure that the start of a pipechain is a 0-arity function, a raw value, or a variable.
+Quokka will ensure that the start of a pipechain is a 0-arity function, a raw value, or a variable.

 ```elixir
 Enum.at(enum, 5)